DanyDymow/java-interview/Database/principles-ACID.md

 Parallel transaction shouldn't affect on result

 ### Durability
-IF it is complete it shouldn't be changed
+If it is complete it shouldn't be changed